yinhm/friendfeed/README.md

     sudo apt-get install imagemagick -y

-Media Server
+Server Config
 ============

+  Config files include media, twitter, gauth file, etc

+    cp conf/example.config.json conf/config.json

+  Change config.json according to your project.

+Media
+====

-  Media files will be archived to Google Cloud Storage if it was from friendfeed.
+All medias will be archived to Google Cloud Storage if it was from friendfeed.

-    cp conf/example.media.json conf/media.json

-  Change media.json according to your project.

 RocksDB
 =======